webmodules/dom-serialize/README.md

 every `Node` which event listeners can override the default behavior on by setting the `event.detail.serialize` property to a String or other Node.

+The "serialize" event bubbles, so it could be a good idea to utilize event delegation on a known root node that will be serialized.
+Check the `event.serializeTarget` property to check which `Node` is currently being serialized.

 Installation
 ------------